christinazavou/O-CNN/tensorflow/issues/issue98.md

 - "After that, the output **shape or point** features are fed into the following back end layers for computing the shape analysis results." ... ara mipos using the flag LOSS.point_wise as false tha xrisimopoiei ta shape features gia to segmentation eno using True tha xrisimopoiei ta point features?

 - is there a configuration to run segmentation with mid loss or is it only with shape loss or point loss ?

+solved:
+---
+- Q: in aocnn paper: "The loss function of the Adaptive O-CNN decoder includes the structure loss and the patch loss." .. is this in TF code? (i guess yes in shape completion network)
+- A: i think yes because there is one label loss (i.e. structure i.e. octant yes no in each level) and one regression loss (i.e. feature loss i.e. patch loss)